vsimakhin/web-logbook/README.md

 - Fix: Intermittent error on the Stats/Category page.
 - Update: Landing-based expiry calculation to use the most recent qualifying landing that completes the target threshold.
 Previously, expiry was set to 90 days after the 3rd most recent qualifying landing.
 - Update: Golang and npm packages/security patches

-## [3.18.2] - 19.11.2025

-- Fix: License notification error if there are no licenses stored.
-- Fix: Aircraft list update when the flight is removed from the logbook.

-## [3.18.1] - 18.11.2025

-- Fix: Error loading currency page.

-## [3.18.0] - 18.11.2025

-- Update: Golang and npm packages/security patches
-- New: Custom aircraft category linked to the registration number.
-All stats, filters and currency also supports new custom categories.

 The full changelog is [here](https://github.com/vsimakhin/web-logbook/blob/main/CHANGELOG.md)